 - Keeps your freezer cold longer once it stops working (think gigantic cooler);

-- Gives you a fresh water if your water supply is also compromised
+- Gives you fresh water if your water supply is also compromised

-I don’t advocate just throwing loads of loose ice into your freezer as they can begin to act like the frost that may form and impede the machine from working efficiently, but if it is that or nothing and you know you’re about to have a prolonged outage, do it
+I don't advocate just throwing loads of loose ice into your freezer as it can act like frost and impede the machine from working efficiently.
+But during a power outage, do it for the short-term until the emergency is over.

 TIP ►► Dry ice is another way to keep the freezer cold if you have access to it.
 Keep it on the top shelf of an upright, or on a pan in a chest freezer, and it will help keep your food frozen.